astutespruce/secas-docker/docker/ui/README.md

 Because each application may use slightly different Javascript dependencies, each application has a separate Dockerfile.

 The images are built using `scripts/build_custom_images.sh`.
-These copy package.json files from the source repositories to `deps/*` here to create the Docker images.

 The UI build steps are run using the `build-sa-ui.sh` and `build-se-ui.sh` scripts in the `ui` folder of the applicable environment.

+The UI build automatically fetches the dependencies defined in the package.lock files for each application using `npm ci` including `gatsby-cli`.